-In 2017, PTFI produced approximately 50 million metric tons of tailings, which were managed using a controlled riverine tailings management system approved and permitted by the Government of Indonesia.
-The site-specific system, chosen after extensive evaluations of over a dozen alternatives, uses an unnavigable river to transport tailings out of the highlands (from approximately 3,000 meters elevation) to an engineered deposition area in the lowlands referred to as the Modified Ajkwa Deposition Area (ModADA).
+In 2018, PTFI produced approximately 63 million metric tons of tailings, which were managed using a controlled riverine tailings management system approved and permitted by the Government of Indonesia.
+PTFI’s controlled riverine tailings management system is implemented based on methods approved and permitted by the Government of Indonesia.
+The site-specific system, chosen after extensive evaluations of over a dozen alternatives, uses an unnavigable river to transport tailings out of the highlands (from approximately 3,000 meters elevation) to an engineered deposition area in the lowlands referred to as the ModADA.
 The river is not used for potable water, agriculture, fishing or other domestic or commercial uses, nor was it used for these purposes before operations began.
 Levees have been and continue to be constructed to laterally contain the footprint of the tailings and natural sediment within the ModADA while quantities of finer tailings and other sediments deposit in the estuary and the sea.
 Independent environmental management expert audits have reaffirmed the controlled riverine tailings management system is the best site-specific management alternative considering the topographical, seismic and geotechnical, geological, climatological and environmental conditions of the project area.
-The system was chosen and approved following numerous technical studies (including 14 tailings transport and disposal options) and a multi-year review process including an Environmental Impact Study and an Ecological Risk Assessment.
-More conventional management systems were rejected due to the extreme terrain in a seismically active area with high precipitation, which created unacceptably high risks of catastrophic failure.
+If any conventional tailings system had been selected and implemented, it likely would have structurally failed by now.

 For more information on this topic, including our extensive biological monitoring system and beneficial use of tailings opportunities, please see the Controlled Riverine Tailings Management at PTFI summary document.